It's been a while since I've done a large tasting

 2010 Delheim Edelspatz Noble Late

-Harvest Botrytis Riesling - South
+Harvest Botrytis Riesling,

 Honeyed lime marmalade nose.
-Much less sweet/cloying than the nose
+Much less sweet/cloying

 Winehaus